 Business Travelers Like Loyalty Points

-As we learned from panelists at our recent Executive Forum in Chicago, Millennial road warriors play the points game as frequently and effectively as Gen-X and Boomer business travelers.
+As we learned from panelists at our recent Leadership Forum in Chicago, Millennial road warriors play the points game as frequently and effectively as Gen-X and Boomer business travelers.
 Their top consideration when booking accommodations for work trips is reserving at a hotel property where they have status and can increase their point balance.
 A favorable travel policy – like one that lets employees rack up rewards points - goes a long way toward attracting and retaining valuable employees.
 You really want to show some love to the people you send out on the road to be the face of your company!

 We know our clients want to keep their travel expenses low so that they pass the savings onto their customers.